 Maintenance of the Pathway System is a joint effort between Town residents and the Town's maintenance crew.
 Residents have responsibilities to keep paths on their property clear of brush, debris, and overhanging tree branches.
 Residents are not permitted to block paths with mailboxes, plants, irrigation equipment or parked cars.
 It is important to be sure drainage is diverted away from paths to prevent erosion.
 Rototilling should be kept 5 feet away from paths.
 Where driveways cross a path, they must be roughened, and no sealers should be used.
 A slick driveway is especially dangerous for horses and their riders.

 Many of the Town's off-road paths are marked with path markers for easy identification.
-A comprehensive map of the Pathway System is available at Town Hall.
+A comprehensive map of the Pathway System is available at Town Hall is available for purchase for $3.00.